-The team will review all relevant documents and information and make a grade level placement determination based on concrete data that sufficiently demonstrates the student's ability to be successful at the recommended grade level.
+The school based team, in collaboration with families, will review all relevant documents and information and make a grade level placement determination based on concrete data that sufficiently demonstrates the student's ability to be successful at the recommended grade level.
 They will also discuss which interventions to put in place to support the student at the start of the next school year.
 While the Atlas team makes preliminary promotion and retention decisions, families have the opportunity to submit an appeal.